MatrixAI/Polykey-Docs/PolyKey-IPC.md

 How much effort would it be to bring grpc-web proxy functionality into NodeJS?

 It would mean taking this https://github.com/improbable-eng/grpc-web/tree/master/go/grpcwebproxy and reimplementing it for NodeJS.

+One way to quickly test this out, is to use grpc-web and find out which proxy is the easiest to run.
+If we were to distribute this, we would need to compile this for the relevant architectures within Electron, but that itself may be complex.

+One possible solution is to keep using our own adhoc proxies, and wait until there's a proper in-process grpc-web proxy for NodeJS and migrate to that when it is ready.

 Resources: